m1rp/11ty-blog/src/posts/url-shortener.md

 ---
-title: making a URL shortener
+title: How to make a URL shortener with Express and TypeScript
+introduction: A step by step guide to make a URL shortening service with Express and Typescript
 author: Sam
-tags          : [writing, blog, dev] categories    : [Tech] introduction  : How to make a URL shortener with Express and TypeScript
+tags          : [nodejs, expressjs,typescript, dev]
+categories    : [Tech]
 date: "2020-05-25"
+edit: "2020.05-27"
 draft: false
 ---